The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: Results and discussion

-In finding the analytical solution for the PDF we assumed that we solved for values in the rightmost part of the tail due to taking $\xi \rightarrow \infty$ and using the saddle-point method whereas here we will show the PDF for all values of $w_2/\langle w_2 \rangle > 1$.
+In finding the analytical solution for the PDF tail we assumed that we solved for values in the rightmost part of the tail due to taking $\xi \rightarrow \infty$ and using the saddle-point method whereas here we will show the PDF for all values of $w_2/\langle w_2 \rangle > 1$.
+Here it is pertinent to stress that the analytical method are only valid for the tail of the PDF.
 The constant $c$ in Eq. (\ref{eq:5.7}) includes an unknown forcing strength and can be estimated from simulations, e.g. those reported in Ref.~\cite{a13}.

-In Figure 1 we show the scaling function of the width distribution $P(w_2)$ as a function of $w_2/ \langle w_2 \rangle$ where quite small differences are present.
+In Figure 1 we show the scaling function of the width distribution $P(w_2)$ as a function of $w_2/ \langle w_2 \rangle$ where quite small differences between the two distribution tails are present.
 Note that the PDF is normalized in such a way that the total probability is unity and that $P(1) \approx 1$ whereas the values of $w_2/\langle w_2 \rangle$ are arbitrary.
 The maximum value of the PDF is determined by the strength of the forcing.
 Figure 2 displays again the scaling function $P(w_2)$ as a function of $w_2/ \langle w_2 \rangle$ however this time in lin-log scale which highlights the significant differences for small probabilities.

+We note that, although the PDF tail does not coincide with the plain exponential distribution we have found a salient tail that predicts the long time limit of strongly intermittent or strongly correlated interfacial growth.
+Here it is pertinent to remind the reader that 1+1D is a very special case and, as regards the steady-state statistics, the KPZ non-linearity is irrelevant in this dimension~\cite{HH2015} and to stress that the present method yields the exponential tail for the linear KPZ system in any dimension.
+More precisely the non-linear part is not important for the 1+1D PDF in steady-state but not all the properties are indeed independent of this non-linear term.
+For example, $\alpha$, the roughness exponent is indeed the same as in the linear Edwards-Wilkinson equation, but $z$, the dynamic exponent, is $z=3/2$ for KPZ and $z=2$ for Edwards-Wilkinson.